John Steinbreder

 John Steinbreder is an American writer.
-He has written or co-written 22 books, of which 17 have been about golf.
-He is also a contributor to Masters.com, the official website for the Masters Tournament, and a senior writer for Global Golf Post, the digital weekly magazine.
-In addition, he serves as the travel and golf course architecture editor at the Post and the managing editor of its business platform, GGPBiz.
-Steinbreder has reported on the game on five continents and received 14 honors for his work from the Golf Writers Association of America and 37 from the International Network of Golf.
+He has written or co-written 25 books, of which 19 have been about golf.
+He is also a senior writer for Global Golf Post, the digital weekly magazine, and serves as the travel and golf course architecture editor.
+Steinbreder has reported on the game on five continents and received 16 honors for his work from the Golf Writers Association of America and 40 from the International Network of Golf.

 Education and career

-Steinbreder graduated from Franklin University in Lugano, Switzerland with an Associate of Arts degree in 1976 and then attended the University of Nairobi in 1977.
-In 1979, he received a B.A. in Journalism from the University of Oregon.
-He worked as a reporter for Fortune magazine from 1983 to 1988 and then moved to Sports Illustrated, where served as a writer and reporter from 1988 to 1991 and after that a special contributor from 1991 to 1994.
+After graduating from Choate Rosemary Hall in 1974, Steinbreder attended Franklin University in Lugano, Switzerland, receiving an Associate of Arts degree in 1976.
+After studying at the University of Nairobi, he transferred to the University of Oregon, where he earned a B.A. in Journalism in 1979.
+He later worked as a reporter for Fortune magazine from 1983 to 1988 and then moved to Sports Illustrated, where served as a writer and reporter from 1988 to 1991 and after that a special contributor from 1991 to 1994.
 Steinbreder then joined the staff of Golfweek in 1999, as a senior writer, and was employed there until 2008.
 A year later, he helped found Global Golf Post.

+Through the years, Steinbreder has also contributed to a number of prominent publications, among them The New York Times Magazine, The Wall Street Journal, Departures, Forbes Life, Golf Digest, Time, Masters Journal and The Weekly Standard.